 That is, nearly 96% of the variation in growth rate is explained by genetic the type of the fungus.
-This is an overwhelmingly strong relationship between the independent and dependent variables, and completely justifies the investigators' judgement that a small sample was all they needed.
+This is an overwhelmingly strong relationship between the explanatory and response variables, and completely justifies the investigators' judgement that a small sample was all they needed.
 You'd never see anything this strong outside the laboratory (say, in a canola field).